Jewelry Blog

 With graceful lines and a delicate band, the Milton Ring is a timeless piece.
 In its center, a 0.90-carat J color VS2 clarity diamond is secured in box prongs.
 The stone is surrounded by a halo of single-cut diamonds and fine milgrain detail.
 The ring is made of platinum and has a simple under-gallery.

-This French Art Deco ring from the 1930s exudes subdued elegance.
-While the ring looks rather clean and simple from the top, its under-gallery showcases beautiful openwork.
-This platinum ring features three diamonds.
-The center one is a fine VS1 clarity J color European-cut diamond weighing 0.85 carats.
+This Art Deco ring from the 1930s exudes subdued elegance.
+The accent detailing on each shoulder adds the perfect touch, with a subtle charm from the rose cut diamonds.
+The center diamond is a fine VS1 clarity I color European-cut diamond weighing 0.91 carats.

 14. Rankwell Ring